destrex271/pgwatch3_rpc_server/README.md

 ## Architecture
 The Remote Sinks work using RPC protocol.
 Some cool advantages of using RPC are:
  - PgWatch is not concerned about the actual sink implementation.
-You can literally do anything with the measurements delievered to you by pgwatch and share messages per function call if requried.
+You can literally do anything with the measurements delivered to you by pgwatch and share messages per function call if required.
  - The sink implementations can be easily developed in Go, which has support for most of the storage formats out there and is pretty easy to write and work with.